sprt/skippex/README.md

  * Plex for iOS (both iPhone and iPad)
  * Chromecast v3

+The NVIDIA SHIELD might be supported as well, but I don't have one so I can't test it.
+Other players might also be supported.
+In any case, please inform me by [creating a new issue](/issues/new), so I can add your player to this list.

 ## Known issues

  * With a Chromecast, when seeking to a position, the WebSocket only receives